 protect their identity.

-Upon arrival we found a large man (250 lbs.) lying in bed in his upstairs bedroom.
-The patient stated he had been running a high fever for three days and was home alone and was suffering a lot,
+Upon arrival we found a large man (250 lb.) lying in bed in his upstairs bedroom.
+The patient stated he had been running a high fever for three days and was home alone and was suffering

-Since he was unable to ambulate on his own, and with the VETTER BELT in place, we proceeded to carefully and securely carry him down the stairs.
+Since he was unable to ambulate on his own, and with the VETTER BELT in place, we proceeded to support his weight and carefully and securely carry him down the stairs.

 Our Fire Engine was called for a